vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

     How long does it take before the autoscaler scales down to the minimum 3 instances?

-1. Turn off the auto-scaler:
+1. Turn off the autoscaler:

     ```bash
     ./scripts/turn-off-autoscaling.sh